microsoft/language-server-protocol/indexFormat/specification.md

 let x: X;
 ```

-Running **Go to Definition** on `X` in `let x: X` will show a dialog which lets the user select between the two definitions of the `interface X`.
-The emitted JSON in this case looks like this:
+Running **Go to Definition** on `X` in `let x: X` will show a dialog that lets the user select between the two definitions of the `interface X`.
+The emitted JSON, in this case, looks like this:

 ```typescript
 { id : 38, type: "vertex", label: "definitionResult" }
 { id : 40, type: "edge", label: "item", outV: 38, inVs: [9, 13], document: 4 }
 ```

-The `item` edge as an additional property document which indicate in which document these declaration are.
-We added this information to still make it easy to emit the data but also make it easy to process the data to store it in a database.
-Without that information we would either need to specific an order in which data needs to be emitted (e.g. a item edge and only refer to a range that got already added to a document using a `containes` edge) or we force processing tools to keep a lot of vertices and edges in memory.
+The `item` edge is an additional property document that indicates which document has the declaration.
+We added this information to make it easy to emit the data but also make it easy to process the data to store it in a database.
+Without that information we would either need to specify an order in which data needs to be emitted (e.g. an item edge and only refer to a range that got already added to a document using a `contains` edge) or we force processing tools to keep a lot of vertices and edges in memory.
 The approach of having this `document` property looks like a fair balance.

 ### Request: `textDocument/declaration`